boyali/ButterworthFilterTools/README.md

 ### Butterworth Low-pass Filter Design Tool Class

 This Butterworth low-pass filter design tool can be used to design a Butterworth filter in continuous and discrete time from the given specifications of the filter performance.
 The Butterworth filter is a class implementation.
 The object is created by a default constructor without any argument.

-The filter can be prepared in two ways.
+The filter can be prepared in three ways.
 If the filter specifications are known such as the passband, stopband frequencies (Wp and Ws) together with the passband and stopband ripple magnitudes (Ap and As), one can call the filter's buttord method with these arguments to obtain the recommended filter order (N) and cut-off frequency (Wc  [rad/s]).
 An example call is demonstrated below;

     ButterworthFilter bf();